beausoleilmo/natural_selection_simulator/README.md

 - Cost of having higher speed?
   - i.e., costs more to go faster or the energy spent is proportional to the speed
 - Add a fitness function
+- try resetting the position of bacteria and of food after search time is done

 # Including more traits

 # Inspirations